prototypefund/Digital_Bargeld-docs/api-merchant.rst

   :status 200 OK:
     The deposit has been executed by the exchange and we have a wire transfer identifier.
-    The response body is a `TrackTransactionResponse`_ object.
-Note that the similarity to the response given by the exchange for a /track/transaction is completely intended.
+     The response body is a JSON array of `TransactionWireTransfer`_ objects.

   :status 202 Accepted:
     The deposit request has been accepted for processing, but was not yet